-Restart Move the mouse pointer into the top right or bottom corner of the display, move the mouse down and click Settings.
-Now click Power and select Restart.
-Your PC will now restart.
-Sleep Move the mouse pointer into the top right or bottom corner of the display, move the mouse down and click Settings.
-Now click Power and select Sleep.
+Restart Move the mouse pointer into the top right or bottom corner of the display, move the mouse down and click Settings .
+Now click Power and select Restart .
+Your PC will now restart. a 1 Sleep Move the mouse pointer into the top right or bottom corner of the display, move the mou Move the mouse pointer into the top right or bottom corner of the display, move the mouse down and click Settings . • Now click Power and select Sleep .
 Your PC will now switch to sleep mode.
-Shut down Move the mouse pointer into the top right or bottom corner of the display, move the mouse down and click Settings.
-Now click Power and select Shut down.
+Shut down down Move the mouse pointer into the top right or bottom corner of the display, move the mouse down a click Settings. • Now click Power and select Shut down .

-18.1.
+19.1.
 Control panel settings

-You can change Windows[®] 8 settings using the control panel.
-These settings control virtually everything about how Windows[®] 8 appears and functions and enable you to customise Windows[®] 8 to meet your requirements.
+You can change Windows® 8 settings using the control panel.
+These settings control virtually everything about how Windows® 8 appears and functions and enable you to customise Windows® 8 to meet your requirements.